-12. Payment of Commission
+10. Payment of Commission

-In connection with any share issue, the company can use all the powers given by the legislation to pay commission or brokerage.
-Subject to the legislation, the company can pay the commission in cash or by allotting shares or by a combination of both.
+In connection with any share issue or any sale of treasury shares for cash, the company can use all the powers given by the legislation to pay commission or brokerage.
+The company can pay the commission in cash or by allotting fully or partly-paid shares or other securities or by a combination of both.

-13. Trusts Not Recognised
+11. Trusts Not Recognised